andreister/mocking-frameworks-compare/MockingFrameworksCompare/Readme.txt

 The purpose of the project is to allow developers easily compare mocking frameworks available for .NET, and make an informed decision when picking one up.

-It provides a unified set of tests to showcase Moq, NMock2, Rhino Mocks and Typemock Isolator.
+It provides a unified set of tests to showcase Moq, NMock2, Rhino Mocks, Typemock Isolator and a new star of mocking - Stubs framework from Microsoft Research.

 Each test is written against every framework so you can easily compare syntax of the frameworks and implications of using any of them.
-For educational purposes, source code of the frameworks if provided (apart from the Isolator which is a paid one - but you can download a 21 day trial).
+For educational purposes, source code of the frameworks if provided (apart from the Isolator which is a paid one - but you can download a 21 day trial - and Stubs which is free but not open source).

 Also there is a Performance project that gives another dimension for comparison.